Hokkaido: Temperature comparison

+Administrative divisions

 Subprefectures

 As of April 2010, Hokkaidō has nine General Subprefectural Bureaus (総合振興局) and five Subprefectural Bureaus (振興局).
 Hokkaidō is one of eight prefectures in Japan that have subprefectures (支庁 shichō).
-However, it is the only one of the eight to have such offices covering the whole of its territory outside the main cities (rather than having them just for outlying islands or remote areas).
-This is mostly because of its great size; many parts of the prefecture are simply too far away to be effectively administered by Sapporo.
+Hokkaidō is the only one of the eight to have such offices covering the whole of its territory outside the main cities, rather than having them just for outlying islands or remote areas.

+This is mostly because of its great size.
+Many parts of the prefecture are simply too far away to be effectively administered by Sapporo.
 Subprefectural offices in Hokkaidō carry out many of the duties that prefectural offices fulfill elsewhere in Japan.

 Municipalities

 Hokkaidō is divided into 179 municipalities.

 Cities

 There are 35 cities in Hokkaidō:

 Towns and villages

 These are the towns and villages in Hokkaido Prefecture: